tabirako/WaterPotableML/main.md

 ### Verification of the ratio of unpotable water is 198/total(=328) = 60.37%, which is close enough to the 60.62% in population

+## Show the loss and accuracy change throughout the epochs

 ```python
 history.history.get('loss')